y330/FragmentQR/README.md

 ***Update Dec 2020:*** Chrome 88 (beta) by default has the copy link to text item in the context menu and it works.Hopefully if it get's carried to the stable version they release some sort of documentation or API.

+Feb 21, 2021: Since at least the current date, there is a ui available in google chrome on both android and desktop for generating fragments.

 ## FAQ